April 3, 2022

 Peter’s response was one of hope mixed with uncertainty.
 “If it’s really you, tell me to come to you on the water.”
 How often do we test God like that?
 “If it’s really you, tell me what to do, Lord!
 If it’s really you, make me do something I know I can’t do on my own, something no one in their right mind would even attempt.”
 In other words, “Prove to me that you are real.”
 And Jesus calmly obliges Peter.
 “Okay, come on then.”

 Yet even after Peter stepped out of the boat, fear reared its ugly head when he noticed the wind’s strength.
-Fear is just as much an enemy of faith as silence and certaintyg.
+Fear is just as much an enemy of faith as uncertainty.

 I’m beginning to believe that fear is much more dangerous than doubt.
-This weekend, we have heard the news of violence breaking out in Charlottesville, Virginia as protestors and counter-protestors have clashed with each other.
-And what is fueling this violence?
-Fear.
+And all too often, in our current society, fear sparks anger and anger sparks violence.
+Disagreement becomes division and division grows into polarization.
 Each group believes that the other group is a serious threat to health and peace.
 Sadly, it seems to be true.

 But there is something even deeper than clashing ideologies at work in our society, something that continues to polarize and divide people.
 It is fear of giving up power and losing control.
 In our broken human state, we have somehow been conditioned to believe that controlling each other, exercising power over each other, is the only way to survive.